gitbra/pwic/README.md

 - Multi-projects with dedicated user authorizations
 - Global and project-dependent settings
 - OAuth2-based federated authentication with control of the state
-- Management of the attached documents by name, mime and size
+- Management of the attached documents by name, mime, size and magic bytes
 - Private and public modes
 - Custom CSS and templates
-- Export of a project to Markdown and HTML
+- Export of an entire project to Markdown and HTML
 - Traceable activities
 - API and command line to automate the classical operations